-Zale Lipshy Hospital Chilled Water System Upgrades – University of Texas Southwestern Medical Center
+Zale Lipshy Hospital Chilled Water System Optimization Study – University of Texas Southwestern Medical Center

-The Zale Lipshy Hospital chilled water system was originally built in 1988 to provide chilled water to the Hospital.
-Upon discovering that the current plant configuration was not operating at optimal performance level, UT Southwestern contacted LAN
+The Zale Lipshy Hospital chilled water system was originally built in 1988 to provide chilled water to the hospital.
+Upon discovering that the current plant configuration was not operating at the optimal performance level, UT Southwestern contacted LAN

 to perform a study to increase the system’s efficiency and reliability.
-The analysis included a review and evaluation of the current chiller plant operations, control sequences, building automation trend data, and information obtained from facility staff interviews.
+The analysis included a review and evaluation of the current chiller plant operations, control sequences, and building automation trend data.

 At a glance